Scripter17/url-cleaner/README.md

 The `--json`/`-j` flag can be used to have URL Cleaner output JSON instead of lines.

 The exact format is currently in flux.

+### Exit code

+Currently, the exit code is determined by the following rules:

+- If no   cleanings work and none fail, returns 0.
+This only applies if no URLs are provided.
+- If no   cleanings work and some fail, returns 1.
+- If some cleanings work and none fail, returns 0.
+- If some cleanings work and some fail, returns 2.

 ## Panic policy